Is it safe to go to the gym during the coronavirus pandemic?

 To ensure everyone stays at least 6 feet apart, gyms should take steps such as moving machines, blocking off areas and limiting the number of people allowed inside, says Dr. Marybeth Sexton, an assistant professor of infectious diseases at Emory University.

-Avoiding the locker room, bringing your own water bottle and using hand sanitizer also helps reduce risk, Sexton says.
+Avoiding the locker room, bringing your own water bottle and using hand sanitiser also helps reduce risk, Sexton says.

 The U.S. Centers for Disease Control and Prevention also suggests checking in online, rather than in person, and seeking activities that are outdoors instead of indoors when possible.